Automatic Chicken Coop Door Openers

 Do you need a large door or a bigger door for bigger chickens?

-You typically do not need a large automatic door for bigger chickens.
-The door I installed was an average size and fit over my pre-existing door opening.
 My biggest rooster at the time, Norman, walked through it like nothing, and he was a big boy!
 So you can have peace of mind when it comes to chicken size and your door.

 Here are some other chicken-related articles you may be interested in: